 - Only lawful permanent residents (LPRs or “green card” holders), Compact of Free Association (COFA) migrants residing in the U.S., or certain immigrants from Cuba and Haiti are eligible for subsidized ACA Marketplace coverage.
 Refugees, asylees, and people with Temporary Protected Status are no longer eligible.

-- Effective January 1, 2026, Marketplace eligibility will end for all lawfully present immigrants with incomes under 100% of the FPL.
+- Effective January 1, 2026, Marketplace eligibility will end for all lawfully present immigrants with incomes at or below 100% of the FPL.

 Opportunity For Agents